mtakahiro/bbpn/README.rst

 Caveats
 ~~~~~~~

-Best results will be obtained when a perfect segmentation mask is provided.
+Good results will be obtained when a perfect segmentation mask is provided.
 However, this is not always the case for e.g. a crowded field or around regions aroung large galaxies.
 If this tool seems to be over-subtracting background, turn ``f_sbtr_each_amp`` and/or ``f_sbtr_amp`` to False.